 Q: Do I have to use buttermilk?
 What is buttermilk?
 Is there a buttermilk substitute?

 A: Yes, buttermilk is necessary for this recipe.
 It has to do with the way it interacts with other ingredients.
 Buttermilk is the liquid leftover after churning butter.
-For a quick buttermilk substitute, add 1 tablespoon of either white vinegar or lemon juice to regular milk and let stand 5 minutes before using.
-It will get clumpy.
+Check out my more in depth post about how to make buttermilk substitute.

 Q: Do you have a substitute for eggs?